-Object Method Description clone() This method creates and returns a copy of an ob- ject.
-You should override this if you intend to use independent copies of instance of your class.
-Do not implement this if your class creates immutable ob- jects. finalize() This method is automatically called when the garbage collector arrives to reclaim the object's memory.
-We will rarely if ever use it.
-Its explicit use is now deprecated.
-Forget you ever saw it. getClass() This method tells you the class that an object was created from. notify() This method is used in threaded programs.
+Object Method Description clone() This method creates and returns a copy of an ject.
+You should override this if you intend to use independent copies of instance of your class. finalize() This method is automatically called when the garbage collector arrives to reclaim the object's memory.
+We will rarely if ever use it. getClass() This method tells you the class that an object was created from. notify() This method is used in threaded programs.
 We will deal with this much later